Supergiovane/node-red-contrib-knx-ultimate/README-WIKI.md

 - If you add a brand new node and wiki page, update the mapping in `manage-wiki-menu.js` once; after that, `wiki:menu-add` can generate localized help automatically.

 Key files
-- scripts/validate-wiki-languagebar.js: verifies and optionally fixes the language bar on each page.
+- scripts/validate-wiki-languagebar.js: legacy helper to check the 🌐 language line on markdown files (not required for Jekyll but kept for reference).
 - scripts/generate-wiki-navbar.js: converts `scripts/wiki-menu.json` into the data structure used by the Jekyll include.
 - scripts/prepare-wiki-pages.js: strips legacy inline nav blocks and injects front matter so Jekyll can render every page.
 - scripts/manage-wiki-menu.js: interactive tool to edit `wiki-menu.json` (add items/sections with auto‑translation) and to generate localized node help files from wiki pages.